Let me end the argument right here.

 Well, I wouldn't send an angry mob after him just because he berated his kids... :P But I do wish Homer at least came to even a small realization that the things he said were out of line.

 It's too late Riviera.. now I want that episode to end with Homer being taken away by ambulance whilst Lisa and Bart skate lovingly together.

 It would make the episode better b/c any lesson he learned previously in the classic era was wiped away by the last ten seasons anyway.

 And my plan slowly comes together.

 This was one of the first episodes I saw.
 It started a love affair that lasts to this day (if you discount most of the stories after Season 16)

-The Simpsons Hurt and Heal Tournament is Back!
-Season 10 Up Now
+Come check out The Simpsons Hurt and Heal Tournament II - Season 14

 Fantastic episode, Homer was especially terrific in this.
 No idea why that coward Riviera liked this post when he doesn' think Homer was terrific in the episode, strange man.
 And now his loyal boyfriend - The disgusting and betraying Handsome B Wonderful - has liked it too, happy days!